Flexible Gravitational-Wave Parameter Estimation with Transformers: Data settings

 The resulting multibanded domain defined on the frequency range~$[20,~ 1810]~\si{\hertz}$ achieves a compression factor of~$\sim 9$ and is used to generate a dataset of $2.5 \cdot 10^7$ waveforms for training.
 Since the multibanding nodes are defined based on the size of the token segment, we can directly partition the multibanded data into segments of fixed length that serve as tokenizer input.
-We adopt a token size of 16: smaller tokens (4~or~8) increase sequence length and training time without yielding noticeable improvements in model performance.
-Larger token sizes would result in less fine-grained control over frequency ranges at inference time. \looseness=-1
+We adopt a token size of 16: smaller tokens (4~or~8) increase sequence length and training time without yielding noticeable improvements in model performance during training.
+Larger token sizes would result in less fine-grained control over frequency ranges at inference time.
+We include the specific frequency ranges of the transformer tokens employed in this work in Tab.~\ref{tab:frequencies_for_tokens}.